 Man orchids were mostly in one area of The Little Hills, but with scattered individuals and small groups elsewhere around this site.
 Whilst a few are still found in Wells' study areas, the main population is now several tens of metres to the north.
-Several man orchids were also found at the adjacent Totternhoe Quarry and nearby Sewell Disused Railway but it is not known how long these populations have existed.
-Most plants outside of The Little Hills were less likely to flower or be fertilised and were prone to damage, with the exception of plants on a privately owned part of Totternhoe Quarry (only searched during 2014/15).
+Two areas with high numbers are also present at Totternhoe Quarry, one of which is on a privately owned areas off the SSSI, as well as a few other locations with smaller numbers.
+Another small population is present at the nearby Sewell Disused Railway.
+It is not known how long these areas outside of the Knolls have been populated.
 These studies also show the problems of assessing number of plants present by counting flowering spikes, particularly with orchids when a largely unknown proportion of the population is resting or developing below ground.

-Few frog orchids were found, mainly from two areas of The Little Hills.
-Although numbers found increased in 2014; the maximum counted on a visit in the 1970s was 77.
-The low counts in 2015 may be due to their late emergence this year.
+Few frog orchids were found, mainly from two areas of The Little Hills, although numbers found increased in 2014; the maximum counted on a visit in the 1970s was 77.